RunesRepoHub/Batch-Antivirus-Website-Redirect/README.md

 This has been made for blocking company PC from accessing pre-defined URL's.

-At the moment this Version 1.0.0 block around 120 url's.
+At the moment this Version 1.0.0 blocks around 120 url's.
 This is the list as of now.

 * pornhub.com